g0v/twgeojson/README.md

 # CC0 1.0 Universal

-To the extent possible under law, Chia-liang Kao has waived all copyright and related or neighboring rights to jscex-jquery.
+To the extent possible under law, Chia-liang Kao has waived all copyright and related or neighboring rights to twgeojson.

 This work is published from Taiwan.